berkayinam/so_long/README.md

 so_long Project

-open Makefile directory and -> you can compile "make" or "make bonus"
+open Makefile directory and -> you can run in terminal "make" or "make bonus"

 after this part run it with ->
 ./so_long maps/your_choice